Sutton Council support services

 Sutton Information, Advice & Support Service (Sutton IAS service) provides independent information, advice and support for parents/carers, children and young people with SEND.

 The Children with Disabilities Team consists of social workers, children's practioners, occupational therapists and a complex health needs nurse.
 They provide advice and assistance to children with disabilities and their parents/carers.
 Find out more about Disabled Children's Services.

 Access Point is the first contact point for all enquiries related to the Disabled Children's Service.
 Access Point is staffed by a multi-disciplinary team; so if the person who takes your call does not have the information you need, the chances are they will have a colleague nearby who does.
-If you are a parent, young person or professional and you want to ask us a question, seek advice or information, request a service or report a concern about a disabled child you should contact Access Point on 020 8770 4690 or email@example.com
+If you are a parent/carer, young person or professional and you want to ask us a question, seek advice or information, request a service or report a concern about a disabled child or young person you should contact Access Point on 020 8770 4690 or email@example.com

 Early Support Service